Some models in this post

 Boxer shorts started in 1925 and were known as “shorts for boxers”.
 The length of the shorts extended to mid-thigh.
 The benefit of the boxer short was its baggy style, which allowed for ample airflow.
 The disadvantage was this baggy form because the fabric bunched up under the top clothing.

-Boxer shorts are still available though the design has moved more toward a closer-to-the-body fit in the current style (for example, the Bang and Strike Hard Times boxer.
+Boxer shorts are still available.
+The design has moved more toward a closer-to-the-body fit in the current style (for example, the Bang and Strike Hard Times boxer.
 The slim fit allows the wearer to wear slim-fit or skinny pants or jeans.

 Where the boxer shorts had a full fit, briefs were designed for a close-to-the-body fit and support.
 Also, briefs showed more of the thighs than boxer shorts.

 Briefs were introduced in the 1930s.
 Briefs provide comfort through air circulation and overall snug support.